Id Tech 4: Hardware

 The original requirement of id Tech 4 was that it needed a high-end graphics processing unit (GPU) with fully programmable vertex and pixel shaders, such as the Nvidia GeForce 3 or ATI Radeon 8500, with at least 64 MB of VRAM.
 By E3 2002, the recommended GPU was "100% DirectX 9.0b compatible", such as the Radeon 9700 with 128 MB of VRAM.
 While the Radeon 9700's DirectX 9.0 features are not necessary to render the game, its advanced architecture, 256-bit memory bus, and efficiency were needed to run Doom 3 at high detail and playable speed.
-The "Ultra" graphics mode included in Doom 3 would not even run on high end graphics cards in 2004 as the engine required at least 512 MB of video memory to display properly and at playable speeds.
+The "Ultra" graphics mode included in Doom 3 would not even run on high end graphics cards in 2004, as the engine required at least 512 MB of video memory to display properly and at playable speeds.

 id Tech 4 resulted in the obsolescence of DirectX 7 graphics chips such as the widespread GeForce 2 and Radeon 7200, as well as older chipsets such as RIVA TNT2 and Rage 128, and software rendering (with an integrated Intel GMA).
 Until the advent of id Tech 4, a powerful CPU was able to somewhat compensate for an older video card.
 While John Carmack initially warned gamers not to purchase the GeForce 4 MX (which casual consumers often confused with the DirectX 8 capable GeForce 4 Ti, though it was at best an improved GeForce 2), its somewhat widespread adoption compelled id Software to add it to the list of supported cards.
 There have been cases of enthusiasts forcing Doom 3 to run on unsupported graphics chips, such as the long obsolete Voodoo 2, but these are unable to render the per-pixel lighting and bump mapping.

 Features

 Graphics

 Id Tech 4 added several new graphical features absent in its predecessor, id Tech 3.
 These included normal mapping and specular highlighting.
-More features were added in the development of successive games, and in yet unreleased games using id Tech 4, new features have been added or are planned to be added soon.
+More features were added in the development of successive games.